15 Secrets Your Home Insurance Claim Adjuster Doesn't Want You to Know

 Studio Romantic/Adobe diverse lawyers sit at desk at meeting

-They discourage you from hiring an attorney, often telling you that it is just going to add to your costs, reduce what you get, and slow down the process.
+They discourage you from hiring an attorney, often telling you that it will add to your costs, reduce what you get, and slow down the process.

 Hands down, if they won’t work with you, you should seek out help because they’re probably not being honest.